Full name Matthew James J Critchley

 |T20s debut||Lancashire v Derbyshire at Manchester, May 21, 2016 scorecard|

 |Last T20s||Derbyshire v Essex at Birmingham, Sep 21, 2019 scorecard|

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Matt Critchley, a leg-spinning all-rounder of great potential, became Derbyshire's youngest century-maker in only his second first-class match when he struck a hundred against Northants.
+Critchley, a rangy leg-spinning all-rounder of great potential, became Derbyshire's youngest century-maker in only his second first-class match when he struck a hundred against Northants.
 By the end of 2018, he had appearances for England Lions and the North on his CV.
 It was not all progress - to disappear at 10.23 an over in that summer was a disappointing T20 return, but his progress was obvious, if inconsistent.

 Critchley began life as a Lancashire age group player and his father was a Level 3 coach - he once put his development down to "a lot of hours in the cold, bowling at my dad".
 But he failed to win a place at the Old Trafford academy and moved to Derbyshire.

 He became Derbyshire's youngest century-maker in 2015, transforming a Derbyshire first innings against Northamptonshire and finishing with 137 not out.
 Alongside Tom Taylor, he shared a partnership of 162.
 It was a rare bright spot for Derbyshire in 2015 as a young side struggled.
 A second Championship hundred followed against Durham at the start of the 2017 season.